Leopard got some serious stage time during Monday’s

 Actually, calling Leopard’s

-is a bit of a stretch.
+Desktop and Finder new is a bit of a stretch.
 Judging from Jobs’ demo and the

 background information on Apple’s Web site, both appear to work in much the same ways they have for years, just with many subtle tweaks and a few new features.
 But the sum of these changes is a look-and-feel that’s considerably different that OS X’s current incarnation.
 In addition, Leopard will offer two new features, Cover Flow and Quick Look, that should make it easier and more convenient to preview files.